emarref/HWIOAuthBundle/Resources/doc/resource_owners/shopify.md

         session_parameters: [shopify_shop]
 ```

-This will take any request query parameter listed in the `session_parameters` variable, and pass it into the session
+In this case, the value of `?shopify_shop=...` in the request query string will be passed into the session as an
-under the same name.
+attribute of the same name.

-Now when you visit `/connect/shopify?shop=myshop.myshopify.com`, you will continue on to the Shopify login process as
+Now when you visit `/connect/shopify?shopify_shop=myshop.myshopify.com`, you will continue on to the Shopify login
-normal.
+process as normal.

 For example, given the above configuration, the below form would allow the user to enter their store name to connect.